Dora and the Search for Sol Dorado: Reception

-Critical reception

 Callie Hanna wrote in FandomWire that the film is "far from perfect, often rushed", but the "charming characters" and "compelling adventure scenes" work out.
 DeVonne Goode wrote in Parents that with a "more straightforward narrative", the film has "plenty of humor, action, and great displays of teamwork".
-Rosana Maris Arias called the "story and dialogue" to be "lighthearted", but noted its inaccurate representation of the Spanish community, in a review at The Nerds of Color.
+Rosana Maris Arias called the "story and dialogue" to be "lighthearted", but noted its inaccurate representation of the "Latine community," in a review at The Nerds of Color.
 Brennan Klein wrote in Screen Rant that the film "has some solid merits and a few major faults, but it's mostly a featureless, smooth blob of family entertainment".

 Carlos Aguilar of Variety called it a "flawed family-friendly movie" which might have a "great value beyond its artistic shortcomings".
 John Serba of Decider reviews that the film "breaks new ground" with "some modest fun and a handful of laughs, and [ends] up in the black creatively".
 Cath Clarke of The Guardian called it an "inoffensive adventure story" which has the "action sequences looted from Raiders of the Lost Ark".
 Jane A. of Absolute Geeks reviewed it as a "blandly competent" and "fast-paced" but "forgettable" film, having enough "to avoid sinking" but not "to shine".

-Accolades

-At the upcoming 2026 Kidscreen Awards, Samantha Lorraine is nominated for Best Acting in the creative talent and performance category.